BSc in Agriculture: Course, Career Scope and Salary Prospects

 - Agricultural Extension: Dimensions of Agricultural Extension, Extension Methodologies, Entrepreneurship Development program.

 In all the above areas of study, practical sessions related to theoretical knowledge are also built into the course.
-There are some elective courses, study tours, field trips, in some semesters.
+There are some elective courses, study tours, and field trips in some semesters.
 These vary from university to university.

 What are the job opportunities and salary after graduation in Agriculture course?

-In the private sector, agriculture science graduates may find jobs as managers at plantations, as officers at fertilizer manufacturing firms, agriculture machinery industries, agricultural products marketing firms, food processing units etc. The average starting salary of these officers is generally between Rs 5 to 6 lakh per annum (including incentive).
+In the private sector, agriculture science graduates may find jobs as managers at plantations, as officers at fertiliser manufacturing firms, agriculture machinery industries, agricultural products marketing firms, food processing units, etc. The average starting salary of these officers is generally between Rs 5 to 6 lakh per annum (including incentive).
 And as you gain years and experience, the scope for better remuneration is immense.

-After doing BSc Agriculture, one may also go for MSc Agriculture and take up a teaching job, or even go for a PhD and build a career in Agricultural Research.
+After doing a BSc in Agriculture, one may also go for an MSc in Agriculture and take up a teaching job, or even go for a PhD and build a career in Agricultural Research.

 About the Author: